Person

 "His Lordship in order to secure the quiet of the province, finds himself under the necessity to direct the Commandant to order several Persons to change their Place of Residence on Parole from Charles Town to St. Augustine; His Lordship has further directed that a proper Vessell be provided to carry their Baggage with them."

 When they arrived, Governor Tonyn of British East Florida offered them freedom of the town if they would give their parole.
-Gadsden was the only one to refuse, even with the threat of a dungeon, stating "Prepare it then.
+Gadsden was the only one to refuse, even with the threat of imprisonment, stating "Prepare it then.
 I will give no parole, so help me God!"
-Gadsden suffered during his time as a prisoner in the dungeon of Castillo de San Marcos.
-He endured 42 weeks of confinement in the dungeon, suffering from a poor diet and psychological warfare as the British lied to him about the progress of the war and then threatened him with hanging should the Patriots hang Major John Andre for his role in Arnold's treason.
+Gadsden suffered during his time as a prisoner in the jail of Castillo de San Marcos.
+He endured 42 weeks of confinement, suffering from a poor diet and psychological warfare as the British lied to him about the progress of the war and then threatened him with hanging should the Patriots hang Major John Andre for his role in Arnold's treason.
 Fortunately for the South Carolinians, they were included in a general exchange of prisoners and arrived in Philadelphia in July 1781.

 Gadsden returned to public service, joining the state's House of Representatives in Jacksonboro.
 At this session, Governor Rutledge surrendered his office.
 Gadsden was elected as governor, but declined citing his poor health.
 He returned to public service briefly in 1788 to vote for ratification of the US Constitution and again in 1790 to serve in the state's constitutional convention.
 Gadsden died on August 28, 1805 from head injuries suffered in a fall near his home.